 "4.6.2.
 Emissions and other data sampling shall start prior to starting the engine.
-Any cold start emissions may be removed from the emissions evaluation, in accordance with paragraph A.1.2.6. of Appendix 1 to this annex.
-Emissions and other data sampling shall start prior to starting the engine.
 Cold start emissions shall be included in the emissions evaluation, in accordance with paragraph A.1.2.6. of Appendix 1 to this annex."

 Paragraph 6.3., including Table 2, amend to read: